antronerds/r2-tutorials/docs/Adapting_R2.md

 Step 1: Adapt your settings
 ---------------

-1. Personalizing R2 starts with selecting the My Settings menu item (Figure 1).
-First item under there is the general 'My Settings';
+1. Personalizing R2 starts with selecting the 'User Options' menu item (Figure 1).
+When you hover over this item, you see a submenu.
+In 'Account you can chose a different password or change your personal details.
-    choose that.
+    In 'Preferences' you can set some generic R2 analysis and visualization options, click on this item.

 	![](_static/images/AdaptingR2_Mysettings.png "Figure    1: Personalizing R2: the My Settings    menu-item")

 	[**Figure    1: Personalizing R2: the My Settings    menu-item**](_static/images/AdaptingR2_Mysettings.png)

-2. In the User Defined Settings window several parameters for analyses in R2 can be adapted to your preferences.
+2. In the Preferences window several parameters for analyses in R2 can be adapted to your preferences.
 For most analyses these are set to appropriate values, but of course you want to set your favorite dataset here!